What’s Inside the Guys Packing List for South East Asia?

 What Shoes Should I Pack?

 Even though you can get cheap knock offs of most shoes I’ve gone for the originals on this trip, because sometimes you can’t substitute quality.
-I’ve packed the mandatory Haviana thongs (or flip-flops to you weirdos outside of Australia), a pair of Nike Free Runs and some Teva snadals.
+I’ve packed the mandatory Haviana thongs (or flip-flops to you non-Aussies), a pair of light Nike Free Runs and some Teva sandals.

 Free Runs, or any other shoes with that light, compactable material are great to travel with if you like to stay active.
 I know they’re not the best work out shoe due to a lack of support, but they sure beat packing your heavy cross-trainers.

 And the Teva sandals.
 Let me stop your trail of thought by saying, I get it!
 I used to think Teva’s were only reserved for Americans, like it was something you could only buy if you worked for the Peace Corp or in a summer camp, but boy was I wrong.
 These are by far the best addition to my traveling checklist.
 As someone with flat arches, my Teva sandals offer way more support and comfort than rubber flip-flops ever could.
 With a handy clasp buckle to clip on and off and a neutral color scheme, I like to think I make them look stylish, even if your first thought is middle-aged tourist with knee high white socks.

 1 Baseball Cap